ilg-deprecated/openocd-xpack/README.md

 ## License

-The original content is released under the [MIT License](https://opensource.org/licenses/MIT), with all rights reserved to Liviu Ionescu.
+The original content is released under the [MIT License](https://opensource.org/licenses/MIT), with all rights reserved to [Liviu Ionescu](https://github.com/ilg-ul).

+The binary distributions include several open-source components; the corresponding licenses are available in the `gnu-mcu-eclipse/licenses` folder.